MewCP LogoAStheTech

 3. Contact support for credit adjustments

-• Cause: No Mailchimp credential linked to your account
+• Cause: No Mailchimp credential linked to your account, or the credential has no server_prefix stored

 • Solution: